zhcmeng/smolagents/docs/source/guided_tour.md

 Under the hood, when the user types a new answer, the agent is launched with `agent.run(user_request, reset=False)`.
 The `reset=False` flag means the agent's memory is not flushed before launching this new task, which lets the conversation go on.

+You can also use this `reset=False` argument to keep the conversation going in any other agentic application.

 ## Next steps